Tuition for online education programs at KU

 Access comprehensive tuition information, financial aid information, and additional resources to help you determine the costs—and benefits—of enrolling in the top-ranked University of Kansas online courses.1

-KU online master's programs: Cost details
+KU online master's programs: Cost details for the 2025-2026 Academic Year

 The following charts will help you quickly determine costs for University of Kansas online graduate programs.